gamedig/node-gamedig/README.md

 );
 ```

-State Object
+Callback Function
 ---
-The callback function is "guaranteed" to be called exactly once, indicating either a query error or timeout
+The callback function is "guaranteed" to be called exactly once.

-(in the state's error key), or with a state object containg the successful results.
+If an error occurs, the returned object will contain an "error" key, indicating the issue.
+If the error key exists, it should be assumed that the game server is offline or unreachable.

-The returned state object may contain some or all of the following keys:
+Otherwise, the returned object will contain the following keys:

-* error
+Guaranteed:

 * name
+* map
-* numplayers
+* password (boolean)
 * maxplayers
-* players
+* players (may contain name, ping, score, team, address)
- * name
+* bots (same as players)
+* raw (contains special keys depending on the type of server queried - UNSTABLE)
+* notes (passed through from the input)
+* query (details about the query performed)
- * ping
+ * host
- * score
+ * address
-* map
+ * port
-* gametype
+ * type

-Many other keys will also be available will be available on a game by game basis.
+ * pretty (a "pretty" string describing the game)

+It can usually be assumed that the number of players online is equal to the length of the players array.
+Some servers may return an additional player count number, which may be present in the unstable raw object.

 Supported Games
 ---